[All photos by BUILD LLC]

 As mentioned in the design guidelines, lining up the rain screen panel breaks with other fixed elements of the house creates a deliberate aesthetic and provides a straight-forward decision making process.
 While the 4’x8’ (or 4’x10’) rain screen panel sizes provide the critical geometric parameters, items like window mullions and changes of plane provide excellent cues to locate panel breaks.
 While the protective plastic has yet to be removed in the image below, the break lines are still evident and show this alignment relationship.

 The simple step of painting the vertical runners of the rain screen black is a no-brainer move in our book.
 This keeps these lines hidden in the shadows, and the ¼” air gaps around the rain screen panels should look concise and consistent.
+It takes great craft to get this right, and fortunately, our team and process are on-board with the approach.

 Two pronounced locations on the CSH2014 allow for the sensible use of the more delicate 1×4 T&G cedar siding.
-Both the front and rear entry points offer overhead protection from the weather and allows one to experience the detail of the cedar boards up close.
+Both the front and rear entry points offer overhead protection from the weather and allows one to experience the detail of the cedar finish up close.
 Recessed outdoor ceiling lights at the lid of these locations let the cedar to project a warm glow at night.

 The applications of cedar siding also open up opportunities to bring the material inside.
 At the back porch of the CSH2014, the cedar is extended into the lid of the master bedroom.
 This move elevates the level of finishes in the master suite and adds texture and warmth to the interior.